SoftwarEDev66/URLMasker-v2.0/README.md

 A shell based tool used to mask Any type Of Link/Was Made By AnonymousX11-debug and AnonyminHack5 but Version Update By Me

 # Notice
-Me SoftwarEDev66 is AnonymousX11-debug Old GitHub account Got Loses
+I SoftwarEDev66 is AnonymousX11-debug Old GitHub account Got Loses

 # Installation
 > pkg update

 > pkg upgrade

 > pkg install git

 > git clone https://github.com/SoftwarEDev66/URLMasker-v2.0

 > cd URLMasker-v2.0

 > bash URLMasker-v2.0.sh